-No Longer Required Required Copy of the contract 10 year certification document (only currently applicable to incentive programs) 12 months of utility bills PV Watts - ideal and designed Site Map SRP Registration Form Technical worksheet (with checkbox added for ESFI)
+No Longer Required Required Copy of the contract 10 year certification document (only currently applicable to incentive programs) 12 months of utility bills PV Watts - ideal and designed Site Map SRP Registration Form Technical worksheet (with checkbox added for ESFI and NJ REMI)

-At the time of application approval, the Market Manager will no longer review the estimated production versus consumption for net metering purposes, and ideal system versus the system design to ensure the 80% threshold.
-The utilities will be required to administer net metering rules at the time of interconnection approval, and the 80% threshold test is not relevant for SRP projects given that a revenue grade meter will be installed and the risk of underperformance is on the applicant not the program.
-Applicants will be reminded that NJCEP program approval does not constitute net metering and interconnection approval, and that they may be at risk of proceeding with a project that the utility refuses to interconnect based on the utility review of the system output and historical consumption.
+At the time of application review and acceptance, the Market Manager will no longer review the estimated annual system production versus historical annual consumption for net metering purposes.
+Since the electric utilities have always performed a review of the customer's interconnection application to ensure compliance with the NJ Net Metering and Interconnection Standards, the Market Manager will no longer perform this task in order to avoid duplication of effort.
+In addition, the review of the ideal system output versus the system design is no longer necessary since the minimum system output is no longer required for SRP projects in 2011.
+Applicants will be reminded that the SRP project acceptance letter does not constitute net metering and interconnection approval, and that they may be at risk of proceeding with a project that the utility refuses to interconnect based on the utility review of the system output and historical consumption.

-In 2011, the Market Manager will develop and launch a web based application portal that enables program participants in the SRP program to automate applications, document submissions, and status tracking.
-The online application portal will be utilized by a limited number of installers during the initial stages and then will be expanded to include all registrants.
+In 2011, the Market Manager will develop and launch a web based application portal that enables program participants in the SRP program to automate applications, document submissions, and to provide project status tracking.